zenpk/error-packer/README.md

 }
 ```

-After introducing to error-packer (ep), it will become something like this
+After introducing the error-packer (ep), it will become something like this

 ```go
 package whygolandforcesmetouseapackageinreadme